osmphp/framework/docs/02-writing-php-code/05-hint-classes.md

 ### meta.abstract

 When dealing with plain PHP objects, be it some data read from a JSON, from a database record, or from a configuration file, use hint classes.
 A hint class is a class that is never directly instantiated.
-Instead, it provides symbol information to the IDE suc as PhpStorm.
+Instead, it provides symbol information to the IDE such as PhpStorm.
 With this information, the IDE helps you avoid typing error, makes you faster using code completion, and provides contextual help.

 ## Plain PHP Objects